Exposure (Australian TV series): Cast

+Release

+The series was broadcast on Stan on 20 June 2024.

 Reception

-Writing in the Guardian, Luke Buckmaster gave it 3 stars.
+Writing in The Guardian, Luke Buckmaster gave it 3 stars out of 5.
 He writes "But the pacing in this series is a little off, with an airiness that loosens some of the key dramatic pivots.
 Coleman’s script avoids going over these with highlighter pen, which of course isn’t necessarily a bad thing, but it does engender a circular momentum that sometimes extracts the pith from the drama, loosening its impact."

-Laura Brodnik of Mamamia says "This is also a series that deftly handles its subject matter, never shying away from trauma, grief or pain.
+Laura Brodnik of Mamamia wrote "This is also a series that deftly handles its subject matter, never shying away from trauma, grief or pain.
 It is a story that invites the audience to sit in life's hardest moments, never throwing a Hollywood gloss over the most troubling scenes, all while examining the complexity of how these moments came to be."